March 3, 2013

 Eight years ago while Anja was still living in Los Angeles, I invited her to celebrate our Persian New Years with my family.
 Along with fifty guests, we introduced her to our culture of celebrating the first day of spring with family, tradition, and of course food!
 Back then, I promised to give her my mother’s recipes for sweets prepared for the Persian New Year celebration.
 Finally, eight years later, here it is; better late than never.

 At my house, we rarely bake or prepare desserts.
 However, a couple of weeks before the commencement of spring and the Persian New Year festivities, my mother bakes traditional Persian sweets.
 It is an all day event with my father and I helping her; well, let’s say, I help my mother whip the batter, wash dishes, etc. and my father volunteers to taste test!
-It’s a hard job, but he selflessly devotes himself to the task of tasting every sweet!
+It’s a hard job, but he selflessly devotes himself to the task of 'quality control'!

-The combination of aromas such as fresh hyacinth (flowers that last for a couple of weeks in the spring used in the Persian New Year celebrations), cardamom, rosewater, and sweets baking in the oven makes my heart sing “salle no mobarak”; which is Farsi for “Happy New Year”!
+The combination of aromas such as fresh hyacinth (flowers that last for a couple of weeks in the spring used in the Persian New Year celebrations), cardamom, rosewater, and sweets baking makes my heart sing “Eidetoon Piroz”or "Sal-le No Mobarak"; which Iranians say to one another for “Happy New Year”!
 You don’t have to be Persian to celebrate the first day of spring or to enjoy baking my mother’s recipe for sweets.
 We can all celebrate the gifts of spring; a fresh start for nature and the human spirit.

 May this spring bring forth in your lives all the blessings of a fresh start to health, love and celebration!